 Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the statement of operations and comprehensive loss.
 Realized and unrealized gains and losses arising from the changes in the fair value of the financial asset held at FVTPL are included in the statement of operations and comprehensive loss in the period in which they arise.
-The Company's financial assets at FVTPL are comprised of cash, short-term investments, receivables and marketable securities.
+The Company's financial assets at FVTPL are comprised of cash, and marketable securities.